NNPC Begins Search for Private Firms to Operate, Maintain Warri, Kaduna Refineries

 The installed capacities of the Warri and Kaduna refineries, operated by NNPC, are 125,000 bpd and 110,000 bpd.
 At the time, the project was expected to be completed in three phases of 21, 23, and 33 months.

-In the extant case, the NNPC said it will be a single tender through a three stage tender process namely: Expression of Interest (EOI), Technical and Commercial.
+In the extant case, the NNPC said it would be a single tender through a three-stage tender process namely: Expression of Interest (EOI), Technical, and Commercial.

-The contract scope, the NNPC said in the public notice, will cover long-term and short-term production and operations planning, production and operations execution.
+The contract scope, the NNPC said in the public notice would cover long-term and short-term production and operations planning, production, and operations execution.

-It will also extend to monitoring, reporting and optimisation of operation, maintenance planning (short-term), maintenance execution, and reliability as well as inspection.
+It would also extend to monitoring, reporting, and optimisation of operation, maintenance planning (short-term), maintenance execution, and reliability as well as inspection.

 The winning firms will also be involved in turnaround maintenance planning and execution, minor projects, non-contractor management, subcontractor management, inventory, and warehouse management.